may-den/pineapple/README.md

 - All classes are namespaced.
 See the table in the previous section for the class name mappings.
 - All global variables have now been dropped.
 This also applies to [wethersherbs/pineapple-compat](https://github.com/wethersherbs/pineapple-compat).
 They will not be retained or readded.
 - Global constants have been moved to class constants. [wethersherbs/pineapple-compat](https://github.com/wethersherbs/pineapple-compat) adds global mappings back to class constants if you're using it as a drop-in replacement.
 - **All connectivity drivers have been removed**.
-The only driver provided is `DoctrineDbal` to connect with Doctrine's DBAL (an abstracted PDO).
+The only drivers provided are `DoctrineDbal` and `PdoDriver` to connect with Doctrine's DBAL and PDO respectively.
 - All methods in PEAR have been dropped, except for `isError`, `raiseError` and `throwError`.
 This includes PEAR's pseudo-destructors.
 - Compatibility names for legacy constructors and '`_Name`' destructors has been removed and placed in [wethersherbs/pineapple-compat](https://github.com/wethersherbs/pineapple-compat).
 - PEAR & DB Error suppression has been removed.
 - Large swathes of code put in place to aid multi-driver compatibility have been removed.
 - Methods marked deprecated have been moved to [wethersherbs/pineapple-compat](https://github.com/wethersherbs/pineapple-compat).
 Try not to use them.
+Some methods have been removed entirely.
 - Spit, polish & PSR-2.
 Refactoring to support some more modern aspects of PHP (e.g. method statics replaced with class statics).

 It would not take a large amount of effort to refactor your code to avoid using the compatibility layer, but it is provided for your convenience.